 Improperly Mixed or Prepared

-Always mix and apply the pesticide, fertilizer, or other chemicals as outlined on the label.
+Always mix and apply pesticides, fertilizers, or other chemicals as outlined on the label.
 Mixing the product at a higher concentration than what is listed on the label will not make it work better or faster.
 Instead, it will frequently lead to damage.

-Some chemicals can be combined in the same sprayer and applied at the same time to save time.
+Some chemicals can be combined in the same sprayer and applied simultaneously to save time.
 If incompatible products are mixed, it can cause phytotoxicity on plants.
 Additionally, many products for home gardeners are sold "ready to use."
-If amendments, like surfactants, are added to these products, they can potentially cause damage.
+If amendments, such as surfactants, are added to these products, they can potentially cause harm.

 Use During Unfavorable Weather Conditions

 Damage can occur when chemicals are applied in conditions that are windy, hot, humid, sunny, overcast, or other unfavorable weather conditions.
-Applying chemicals without a good understanding of the weather forecast can also lead to damage if chemicals are applied and shortly after, weather conditions change.
+Applying chemicals without a good understanding of the weather forecast can also lead to damage if chemicals are applied and then weather conditions change shortly after.

 The ideal weather conditions for a chemical application are listed on the label and vary based on the product.
 For example, some pesticides, especially soaps, oils, and sulfur compounds, are more likely to cause damage when temperatures and humidity levels during application are too high.
 Conversely, some pesticides, such as copper fungicides, are more likely to cause damage when conditions are too cool and damp.